asciinema/asciinema/doc/asciicast-v2.md

 It represents the event which:

-* happened 1.001376 sec after a previous event in the stream,
+* happened 1.001376 sec after the start of the recording session,
 * is of type `"o"` (print to stdout, see below),
 * has data `"Hello world"`.